sefinek24/Sefinek-Blocklist-Collection/info/block/Spyware.md

 - trackcmp.net

 ## 🐈 Thank you for reading
-By adding [my list](https://github.com/sefinek24/PiHole-Blocklist-Collection/blob/main/List.md) of URLs to your [Pi-hole](../What%20is%20Pi-hole.md), you can block spyware domains and protect your device from malicious activities.
+By adding [my list](https://github.com/sefinek24/PiHole-Blocklist-Collection/blob/main/List.md) of URLs to your [Pi-hole](../What%20is%20Pi-hole.md), you can block the listed domains.
+If you found this repository useful or interesting, please consider starring it to show your support!
 Let me know if you have any other questions or if there's anything else I can help you with.